mad-lab-fau/mad-gui/docs/troubleshooting.rst

 .. code-block:: python

     qt.qpa.plugin: Could not load the Qt platform plugin "windows" in "" even though it was found.

+So far, developers of MaD GUI only had problems that could be solved by adding a new system variable `QT_QPA_PLATFORM_PLUGIN_PATH` with the value `...\Lib\site-packages\PySide2\plugins\platform` (replace the three dots to match the path to your python instalation, e.g. C:\Users\name\anaconda3\env\mad_gui` ` to your machine.
+In case you are using Windows, you can find more about setting system variables `here <https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10>`_.

-Please see `this stackoverflow post <https://stackoverflow.com/questions/41994485/how-to-fix-could-not-find-or-load-the-qt-platform-plugin-windows-while-using-m>`_, in which you'll find a ton of possible reasons and fixes.
+In case that does not work, please see `this stackoverflow post <https://stackoverflow.com/questions/41994485/how-to-fix-could-not-find-or-load-the-qt-platform-plugin-windows-while-using-m>`_, in which you'll find a ton of possible reasons and fixes.
 However, please be keep in mind that the MaD GUI uses `PySide2` and not `PyQt4` or something, which is mentioned in some answers.
 You might therefore need to replace something from the answers to make it suit to your problem.

 .. _pip stuck: